 Napa Valley College's DDGT program is a comprehensive, four-semester program.
 Upon completion, a student is employable as an entry-level design drafter and three-dimensional (3D) artist, with the versatility to work in a wide range of drafting and 3D graphics fields.

 Coursework includes the latest release of the AutoCAD drafting program, Inventor (3d mechanical design), 3DS Max Design (animation), Revit (architectural drafting) Dreamweaver (website design), and Adobe Photoshop (image editing).

-The DDGT program lab is also an Autodesk Premier Training Center, which ensures that students are always taught on the most current releases of the various Autodesk software programs used in their coursework.
+The DDGT program lab is also an Autodesk Training Center (ATC), which ensures that students are always taught on the most current releases of the various Autodesk software programs used in their coursework.